Victim Support is looking for a Media and External Communications Lead based in London.

 Victim Support is an independent charity for people affected by crime in England and Wales.
 We work towards a world where people affected by crime or traumatic events get the support they need and respect they deserve.

-Our Media & External Communications Lead plays a critical role in ensuring that the charity is able to represent the voice of victims in the local and national media.
-The role sits as part of the wider Communications & Governance department bringing together all Victim Support's communications, digital, governance and brand work.
+Our Media & External Communications Lead plays a critical role in ensuring that the charity is able to represent the voice of victims in the local and national media, and in raising the profile of our services.

 The main duties of this role are to:

-- Lead on delivering an effective external communications strategy
+- Lead on developing and delivering an effective external communications strategy

 - Maintain VS's profile nationally through reactive media relations